 Addressing the Need for Electric Driveline Fluid Testing - CEC L-48 Oxidation

-Savant is happy to announce the addition of CEC L-48 Oxidation Stability of Lubricating Oils Used in Automotive Transmissions by Artificial Aging, an oxidation test to address future needs for electric driveline fluids.
 There is an upcoming SAE instruction document SAE J3200 Electric Drivetrain Fluids (DEF), under development in the ballot stage with a focus on thermal and electrical conductivity, oxidation, and copper corrosion which includes CEC-L-481.
 This lab-scale oxidation method ages oil in laboratory glassware.
 The method is used to evaluate key parameters that are related to longer oil service lifetime, better protection, fuel efficiency improvement and durability, reduced carbon emissions, and lower operating costs which have also led to higher operating temperatures for axle lubricants.
 These higher operating temperatures have placed more severe demands on the thermal and oxidative performance of axle lubricants.

 CEC L-48 assesses resistance of lubricants to high temperature oxidation and the ability to resist oil degradation and sludging.
 A lubricant is heated and aerated under controlled conditions.
 The samples are tested for kinematic viscosity, Figure 1, and infra-red spectroscopy, Figure 2.
 The viscosity increase and the degree of oxidation are determined by comparing the fresh and aged oil.
 Lubricant performance is evaluated by measuring the change in kinematic viscosity at 40°C and 100°C. The degree of oxidation is measured by FTIR in accordance with ASTM D7214 which quantifies the Peak Area Increase (PAI) in the carbonyl region.
 Oxidation peak height is also measured in accordance with DIN 51453.
 In both cases, the smaller the increase the better.
 In addition, sludge rating is determined by visual examination of the aged oil.
 Typical conditions are temperature: 150°C to 170°C and 192 hrs duration.